 Tracing Textile Waste

-There is a lack of transparency regarding the origins of textile feedstock.
-Tracing textile waste is currently a manual and fragmented process, with data collected not being classified and standardised efficiently for consolidation and exchange.
-This lack of clarity is a growing concern as both brands and regulators increasingly demand greater visibility to ensure the authenticity and traceability of materials, especially for recycled feedstocks.
+Transparency on the origins of textile feedstock is limited.
+Currently, tracing textile waste is manual and fragmented, with data collection lacking standardisation for easy consolidation and exchange.
+This gap is increasingly problematic as brands and regulators demand greater visibility to ensure material authenticity, especially for recycled inputs.

 Executive Summary